José Henrique Lamensdorf

 Technically, no. According to the law, the Public Translator's work is personal and cannot be assigned.
 However there are companies that resell Public Translators' services.
 A sworn translation will always be signed by a duly licensed Public Translator, regardless of who received the payment.
 And this Public Translator will be the one responsible for the accuracy of the translation; the in-between will have nothing to do with it.

 Note that some Public Translators, merely for tax reasons, do business as a company.
-There won't be any problem in doing so, as long as the translation bears the name of the individual Public Translators, his or her personal data (address, language they were licensed for, their registration number with the Junta Comercial, and local ID numbers), their signature and stamp/seal.
-No translation company data may appear on a Sworn Translation.
+There won't be any problem in doing so, as long as the translation bears the name of the individual Public Translator, his or her personal data (address, language they were licensed for, their registration number with the Junta Comercial, and local ID numbers), their signature and stamp/seal.
+No translation company data may ever appear on a Sworn Translation.

 14. Does a Public Translator also work with plain, "unsworn" translations?

 Yes, most of us do.
 There are many who are Public Translators licensed for one language, but they do plain translations from/to that one plus other languages.
 Very few Public Translators - if any - work exclusively as such.
 And many Public Translators are specialized in areas where sworn translations will never be required.